dimitri-nicolo/calico/v2.5/getting-started/kubernetes/installation/helm/index.md

 ---
-title: Installing Tigera Secure EE using Helm
+title: Installing Calico Enterprise using Helm
 ---

-This article describes how to install and configure Tigera Secure EE using Helm.
-After completing the steps you will have a functioning Tigera Secure EE cluster.
+This article describes how to install and configure Calico Enterprise using Helm.
+After completing the steps you will have a functioning Calico Enterprise cluster.

 {% include {{page.version}}/helm-install.md method="full" %}